jvoyatz/WalletApp/README.md

 * Clean architecture approach
 * Dependency Inversion principle
 * Separation of concerns
+* Single Source of true (both on data repository -> viewmodel etc. and in modules dependencies, ui extensions can be found only in one module or the skeleton of the view architecture)
 * **not**(Interface Segregation), out of the scope of this app
 * Structured concurrency (coroutines)
 * Streams (Kotlin Flows)